RmbRT-lang/.github/profile/README.md

 ## Mission

-RmbRT language is intended to be a programming language for _experts_ with great performance, compact code, simple syntax, and powerful mechanisms for using higher abstractions.
+RmbRT language is intended to be a programming language for *experts*.
+It aims to fulfill the following features:

+* Great performance,
+* compact & readable code (only if you are an expert, albeit),
+* simple syntax,
+* expressive mechanisms for using higher abstractions and concurrency.

 It is designed to allow writing clean, expressive, and safe code, without being overly academic.
+Its simple syntax and higher level concepts are intended to allow for easy development of additional tooling such as analyzers and model checkers.

 ## NOT Mission